DeathAngelDaemon/display-lotro-server/README.md

 This will show only the US-servers you have checked in the configuration.

 ### Changelog

+### 1.1
+* Fixed a bug with the serverlist output (when the datacenter urls are empty)
+* Updated the admin interface for better usability (e.g. added ajax support)
+* Added the possibility to reset the settings to default
+* Combined the settings with the sanitize callback (in preparation of coming up settings)
+* Updated the translation
+* some code cleanup to reduce the filesizes

 ### 1.0
 * Re-structured a lot of code